Tennessee Nursing License Requirements

 4. Complete the Advanced Practice Nurse Application.

 The Advanced Practice Nurse Application is provided by the Tennessee Board of Nursing for nurse practitioner applications.
-All sections of the application are mandatory, including the Practitioner Profile Questionnaire.8 A professionally taken passport type photograph measuring two and a half by two and a half inches signed across the front, but not in the area of the face, should be included with the application.8 Also note that the Affidavit portion of the application must be notarized, as must the Declaration of Citizenship.8
+All sections of the application are mandatory, including the Practitioner Profile Questionnaire.8 A professionally taken passport type photograph measuring 2.5 inches by 2.5 inches signed across the front, but not in the area of the face, should be included with the application.8 Also note that the Affidavit portion of the application must be notarized, as must the Declaration of Citizenship.8

 In addition to the application, evidence of national certification must be sent to the Tennessee Board of Nursing from the certifying organization.8 Candidates should also request that the graduate nursing program attended forward official transcripts directly to the Tennessee Board of Nursing and provide a completed and sealed Advanced Practice Certificate Specialty Program Information section, as found in the application materials.8